 |Two views of a former quarry pit, now partly water-filled.|

 Just to the north of that pit are the remains of a large lime-kiln (NS43978077).
 This is very different from the ruined lime-kilns that are found in the Auchenreoch Glen and Murroch Glen; the ruined kilns in the glens appear as circular mounds, about 3 metres across, with a central depression.
 Instead, this ruined lime-kiln is rectangular in shape, and set into a north-facing slope.
 It is 10 metres wide (E-W), and extends back into the slope for a distance of 4 metres (N-S).
 This is certainly the largest of the lime-kiln remains on the network, and it was undoubtedly also the most important of the kilns.
 It also lies near the intersection of two important old roads (shown as blue lines on the map: the Old Drymen Road running SSW-NNE, and the Common Drove Road running W-E).
 The kiln was therefore very well placed for access.

-Further signs of disturbance, a pit that is open on one side, and which is perhaps the remains of a kiln (lower-right image, below) can be seen not far to the west.
+Further signs of disturbance, a pit that is open on one side, and which is perhaps the remains of a kiln (lower-right image, below), can be seen not far to the west.

 However, another route, shown in red on the satellite map, branches off northwards from it, passing just to the east of these industrial sites, and heading towards Red Brae, which is discussed next.
 Some subsidiary tracks also branch off towards the large kiln shown above, and towards the various nearby quarries.